datlt189/FinalProjectAI/README.md

 # FinalProjectAI
-Vehicle Counting and Classification (motorbike or car) ⚠️ Please pay attention to the following notes about the image to be processed:
+Vehicle Counting and Classification (motorbike or car);
+⚠️ Please pay attention to the following notes about the image to be processed:
 ☑ The size SHOULD be of moderate dimensions (around 1280x720).
 ☑ MUST have clean background.